 low cost sensors to maximise research outcomes

-The SF3 Sap Flow Sensors are low cost, highly accurate and reliable sensors for the measurement of sap flow, transpiration, and even stem water content, in plants.
+The HPV Sap Flow Sensors are low cost, highly accurate and reliable sensors for the measurement of sap flow, transpiration, and even stem water content, in plants.

 The sensors connect directly to the Campbell Scientific range of data loggers and can be used in combination with other environmental sensors such as VPD, solar radiation, soil moisture, or water potential.
 Edaphic Scientific can supply data logging equipment for you, or we can assist you in connecting the sensors to your existing data logger network.

-who is using the SF3 Sap Flow Sensor?
+who is using the HPV Sap Flow Sensor?

-The SF3 sensor is currently being used by researchers, students and growers in many research projects around the globe.
-For example, researchers in Australia at the University of Queensland, the University of Melbourne and RMIT University currently use the SF3 sensors for their scientific studies.
-Around the globe, researchers at University of Florida, USA, and Helmholtz Centre Potsdam, Germany, are also using the SF3 sensors.
+The HPV sensor is currently being used by researchers, students and growers in many research projects around the globe.
+For example, researchers in Australia at the University of Queensland, the University of Melbourne and RMIT University currently use the HPV sensors for their scientific studies.
+Around the globe, researchers at NASA, University of Florida, Georgia State University, and Helmholtz Centre Potsdam, Germany, are also using the HPV sensors.

 - Sap flow monitoring overview